filipbrecher/Region-creator/README.md

 to 10 seconds by default.

     regionCreator.maxTime = 2; // 2 seconds

+Furthermore, you can limit the amount of times the program will try to generate a board.
+It is set to 100 tries by default.
+This can prevent cases where there is no solution for the region sizes that got generated.
+Use the variable maxTries to adjust this.

+    regionCreator.maxTries = 1000;

 You can also enable logging using the variable doLog.
 This will post a message in the console using console.log("message"); telling you the time it took the method